telerik/ajax-docs/controls/grid/functionality/filtering/how-to/filter-with-ms-dropdownlist-instead-of-textbox-.md

 ---
 title: Filter with MS DropDownList Instead of Textbox
-page_title: Filter with MS DropDownList Instead of Textbox  | UI for ASP.NET AJAX Documentation
+page_title: Filter with MS DropDownList Instead of Textbox  | RadGrid for ASP.NET AJAX Documentation
 description: Filter with MS DropDownList Instead of Textbox
 slug: grid/functionality/filtering/how-to/filter-with-ms-dropdownlist-instead-of-textbox-
 tags: filter,with,ms,dropdownlist,instead,of,textbox,